FOX OF CHACOMBE

 Baker’s pedigree gives the generation before John Fox, showing John’s father Michael Fox of London and Chacombe as marrying first Mary, daughter of Richard Eddes of London, and second Clemence, daughter of John Hawtyn of Epwell, Oxfordshire, with the second wife being John’s mother.
 John and his older brother Richard are named in their father’s will.
 Two key sources for the other children of Michael Fox are a monumental inscription at Chacombe to Michael and his wives and children, and the 1564 visitation of Northamptonshire.

 The monumental inscription was apparently put up during Michael’s lifetime as it leaves his date of death incomplete.
-Michael’s sons are listed as Richard, Anthony and John, and his daughters as Anne, Alice, Jane or Joan, and Alice.
+Michael’s sons are listed as Richard, Anthony and John, and his daughters as Anne, Alice, Joan and Alice.
 The 1564 visitation lists a daughter Amise by Michael’s first wife, with Richard, John, Alice and Joan as his children by his second wife.

 The will of Richard Eddes, father of Michael’s first wife, names the daughter of Mary (Eddes) Fox as Agnes, and the first of Michael’s daughters listed on the monumental inscription is Anne, which was often used interchangeably with Agnes at the time.
 The name of Amise given in the visitation therefore seems to be an error.